Rahazan/PrologAssignments/report.md

 ###Assignment 1-2
 *How long did it take you to finish it*

+We spend 2 'wercolleges' on this task, and besides that a good part of the weekend an the whole thuseday so that would be around 18 hours?
+Howerver it would have been a lot less if i didn't lose most of the code monday night.

 *If you would have to change aspects of the assignment: what would they be and why?*

+Also for this part we would have liked some more of a build-up in the task.
+A good start dividing task 14 in some subtasks so there is some more structure.
+Also it was not easy to find out how to test the code before it was all finished.

 ##References